sushilsridhar/cs-fundamentals/dbms/RDMS.md

 # Schema design

-schema design how my database will be structured,
+schema design is how my database will be structured,

 1. how to decide what tables to create and it's attributes
 2. how to model cardinality between tables